Three gorgeous, less crowded and more affordable alternatives to Dubrovnik

 Zadar – The once largest fortified city in Dalmatia

-Our third alternative to Dubrovnik, the ancient city of Zadar, is situated 75km north of Šibenik.
+Our third alternative to Dubrovnik, the ancient city of Zadar [Google Maps location], is situated 75 kilometres north of Šibenik.

 Similar to Split, Zadar’s Old Town is located on a peninsula.
 Similar to Dubrovnik, it managed to retain (some of) its city walls.
 Though dating back to the 4th century BC, Zadar is about 1,000 years older than Dubrovnik.